 - From mobile devices

-You’ll want to incorporate these habits into your SEO strategy, such as using keyword phrases in the form of questions and optimized for mobile.
+You’ll want to incorporate these habits into your SEO strategy, such as using keyword phrases in the form of questions.

 #4.
 I Need To Market On Every Platform